Your audience

 Channels

-A channel is a specific device or communication method that belongs to a Contact.
-For example, a Contact might have an iOS device, an Android device, an email address, a phone number for SMS, or a web browser registered for web push.
-Each of these is a separate channel associated with that Contact.
+A channel is a specific device or communication method that belongs to a contact.
+For example, a contact might have an iOS device, an Android device, an email address, a phone number for SMS, or a web browser registered for web push.
+Each of these is a separate channel associated with that contact.

 In another context, “channel” can refer to the communication media supported by the Airship Service: app, web, email, SMS, and Open Channels.

-Projects without Named Users
+Projects without named users

 Contact sources

 Users enter your project when they interact with your brand through any of your communication channels.
-Each of these interactions creates a Contact in your project, even if the person hasn’t logged in or provided their name yet.
+Each of these interactions creates a contact in your project, even if the person hasn’t logged in or provided their name yet.

 The way users are added depends on which channel they use to connect with you: